Saint-F-Lucas/js/README.md

 ## objects

-They work with keys and values,
+They work with keys and values, functions as valeus are called method, and since it's on the same object it can use other values from the object using `this.key`

 '''
 const object = {